-Persistent diarrhea in orphan child.
+Persistent diarrhea in the orphan child.

 Unfortunately, chronic diarrhea is a very common problem found in many post-institutionalized children.
 Causes can vary from medical concerns, dietary intolerances to psychological situations.
 In pediatric medicine in general, children have usually one medical problem at a time.
 In the orphan child that had lived many years in an institution, several different medical conditions can occur concurrently.

-The normal stooling pattern for all children in general for children are 1-2 times per day.
+The normal stooling pattern for all children in general for children is 1-2 times per day.
 When this frequency increases to multiple times per day, large amounts, foul smelling with little consistency, diarrhea would be a diagnosis of concern in an Internationally adopted child, regardless of the fact that the initial evaluation was determined

 to be negative.